Running up Vless+WS+TLS+CDN server with Singbox core

 Re-enter the same sub-domain as the domain and enter an email.
 It doesn’t matter if it is fake.

-In the transport and path sections, I put “speedtest” so that it is more similar to real traffic.
+In the transport and path sections, I set “speedtest” to better simulate real traffic.
 Anything you want is acceptable.

 After these changes, you can run the service manually to see what can be done, then run the service with systemctl.